-Since 2012, the City of Lee's Summit has used a risk management program for property and liability matters which is overseen by the Law Department.
-The program uses a broker relationship for the procurement of insurance products for the City, a defined methodology for requesting competitive quotes for insurance needs, and internal insurance claims management processes and procedures.
+Since 2012, the City of Lee's Summit has used a risk management program for property and liability claims.
+The program is managed by the Law Department, and uses a broker relationship for the procurement of insurance products for the City.
 In addition, the City has a self-insured retention program in lieu of a traditional deductible insurance program.
 This has resulted in both significant cost savings to the City as well as increased internal control of the City's risk and loss program, enabling broad internal handling and management of claims and claims processes, resulting in additional cost savings.

 In 2019, the City transitioned from a traditional insurance carrier to States Self-Insurers Risk Retention Group, Inc., which is a national insurance risk retention group of public entities who self-insure a portion of their risk and supplement their limits of insurance offered with the purchase of reinsurance.
-This was done because the City was looking to reduce its costs while still maintaining sufficient coverage to keep the City's risk management program financially viable.
+The City made the change to reduce its costs while maintaining sufficient coverage to keep the City's risk management program financially viable.
 Public entity broad form liability encompasses general liability, employment practices liability, automobile liability, law enforcement liability and public officials' error and omission liability.
-The coverage provided to the City is broader than anything available on the market.
+The coverage provided to the City is very broad compared to other market options available to municipalities.